NorwegianVeterinaryInstitute/ALPPACA/README.md

 <p align="center"><img src="logo.png" alt="Ellipsis" width="600"></p>

-# ALPPACA
-A tooL for Prokaryotic Phylogeny and Clustering Analysis.

-## Disclaimer
-This pipeline is currently under development.
-Contact Håkon Kaspersen for more information.

-## Information
+# Information
+ALPPACA is a pipeline for various phylogenetic analyses of prokaryotic isolates.
+The pipeline includes core genome-, core gene-, and reference-based (mapping) phylogeny.
 Please check the wiki for more information on usage and programs.